Harry Maslin

 Harry Maslin is an American record producer, recording/mixing engineer, and studio owner/designer.

 In the mid-1970s, he engineered No. 1 hits for Barry Manilow ("Mandy"), and Dionne Warwick & The Spinners ("Then Came You").
-As a producer, his chart hits include David Bowie's "Fame" (US No. 1) in 1975 and "Golden Years" (US No. 10) in 1976, as well as seven singles in the Top 5 for Air Supply from 1980–82, including "The One That You Love" (US No. 1).
+As a producer, his chart hits include David Bowie's "Fame" (US No. 1) in 1975 and "Golden Years" (US No. 10) in 1976, as well as seven singles in the Top 5 for Air Supply from 1980 to 1982, including "The One That You Love" (US No. 1).

 Career

 Philadelphia and New York

 Harry Maslin was born in Philadelphia, and began his career in the 1960s by mixing live sound at the Electric Factory.
 There he mixed for various artists, including Cream, The Jimi Hendrix Experience, Moby Grape, Ten Years After, BB King, Moody Blues, Buddy Guy, Grateful Dead, Hot Tuna, Procol Harum, The Chambers Brothers, Frank Zappa, and Janis Joplin.
 He began his recording career at Regent Sound Studios in Philadelphia, and later joined Regent's New York facility.
 There he expanded his knowledge, learning studio and console design, disc cutting, studio recording, mixing, and management.

 After two years at Regent, he moved to the Hit Factory Recording Studios as a chief recording engineer, where he engineered recordings by James Taylor, Bonnie Raitt, Carly Simon, Barry Manilow, and Dionne Warwick & The Spinners, among others.
 He contributed to projects such as Barry Manilow II (US No. 9), and its US No. 1 single "Mandy"; Warwick & The Spinners' 1974 single "Then Came You" (US No. 1) (produced by Thom Bell), plus Carly Simon's Hotcakes album (US No. 3), and her single "Mockingbird" (US No. 5).